What Is Public Health Nursing?

 Serving as a voice for all, public health nurses work in partnership with consumers, local organizations and other health care professionals to look at the total needs of an individual or community.
-This means they are working, hand-in-hand, with community members focusing on the strengths in a community, developing solutions, and overcoming obstacle.
-From beginning to end, these highly-specialized nurses link communities with care for improved community health.
+They work together with community members focusing on the strengths in a community, developing solutions, and overcoming obstacles.
+From beginning to end, these highly specialized nurses link communities with care for improved community health.

-Public health nurses are part of the first-line of defense against disease and illness.
-Using proven practices, strategies are developed for improving health conditions by examining the overall health needs of families in communities.
-Strategically, these health professionals find, track and treat diseases before becoming a crisis.
-In a time of disease outbreak, like measles or hepatitis, public health nurses are ready to immunize anyone who has been exposed to a life-threatening disease.
+Public health nurses are part of the first line of defense against disease and illness.
+Using proven practices, they develop strategies for improving health conditions by examining the overall health needs of families.
+These health professionals find, track, and treat diseases before crisis arises.
+In a time of disease outbreak, like measles or hepatitis, public health nurses are ready to immunize to prevent future disease outbreaks.

-For improving health outcomes.
-Public health nurses link clients and their families with supports and services that meet individual needs.
+Public health nurses link clients and their families with support services to meet individual needs.
 A connection forms between the client and nurse which helps to assure continued participation in care and treatment.
-The results are powerful-teen pregnancy and infant mortality are reduced.
-Pregnancy outcomes improve and babies are born healthier.
-Individuals are in better control of high blood pressure or diabetes.
+The results are powerful; teen pregnancy and infant mortality are reduced, pregnancy outcomes improve and babies are born healthier, and individuals are in better control of high blood pressure or diabetes.

-Whether it's in a school conducting classes those who cannot come to a clinic, public health nurses are providing prevention education on becoming healthier, staying healthy and having control over one's health.
-With some issues like HIV or other sexually transmitted diseases, these caregivers go beyond traditional education and become gentle listeners and counselors.
+Whether it's in a school conducting classes for those who cannot make it in to the clinic, public health nurses are providing prevention education on how to become healthier, stay healthy, and take control of one's health.
 They teach new parents skills to become better mothers and fathers.
+When dealing with more sensitive issues like HIV diagnosis, these caregivers go beyond traditional education and become gentle listeners and counselors.

 Public Health Nursing Services